benjaminbolgrin/dniwa/docs/development-infrastructure.md

 This container holds the project's SQL database.

 ## Start up
-To start the development infrastructure run the following command from the project's root directory as a priviliged user.
+To start the development infrastructure, run the following command from the project's root directory as a priviliged user:

 **docker compose up** or **docker compose up --detach**

 ## Database migrations
 Database migrations need to be performed by the 'dniwa-php-fpm' container.
-As a privileged user, you can run the following command to make migrations.
+As a privileged user, you can run the following command to make migrations:

 **docker exec dniwa-php-fpm php artisan migrate**